 Why is an ocean farmer also a climate farmer?

 Bren Smith: The new sea-to-table is climate farming, growing resilient and restorative species for a new climate cuisine.
-We think of ourselves as climate farmers because the crops we grow soak up five times more carbon than land-based plants and function as storm surge protectors, protecting coastal communities, and they’re zero input.
+We think of ourselves as climate farmers because the crops we grow soak up five times more carbon than land-based plants and function as storm surge barriers, protecting coastal communities, and they’re zero input.
 With all of these benefits combined, we’re hoping to invent an entire new ocean farming system that creates thousands if not millions of new farmers around the US and the globe.

 What does “food literacy” mean to you?